tonypeng1/moomoo/README.md

 CROP_WIDTH=270       # Width of capture area in pixels CROP_HEIGHT=190      # Height of capture area in pixels
 ```
-Current default monitor area is shown in the image below at the lower-right corner when the Moomoo app is displayed full screen.
+Current approximate default monitor area is shown in the image below at the lower-right corner when the Moomoo app is displayed full screen.

 ![](images/IMG_7705_copy.png "Moomoo app full screen")